History of the St. Louis Cardinals (1875–1919): First period of extended struggle

-After nearly a decade of lugubrious performance and declining profits, a calamitous fire at New Sportsman's Park in 1898 destroyed the stadium and forced the team into bankruptcy.
+After nearly a decade of lackluster performance on the field and declining profits off it, a calamitous fire at New Sportsman's Park in 1898 destroyed the stadium and forced the team into bankruptcy.
 A resulting lawsuit forced Von der Ahe to sell the team at auction.
-C. Edward Becker purchased all of the St. Louis club's stock and became known informally as "Chris's angel."
-In the spring of 1899, the Board of Directors made of NL team owners met and announced the reorganization of the old Sportsman's club and St. Louis Base Ball Association into the American Base ball and Athletic Exhibition Company of St. Louis.
+C. Edward Becker purchased all of the St. Louis club's stock and became known informally as "Chris's angel".
+In the spring of 1899, the NL board of directors met and expelled the old Sportsman's club and St. Louis Base Ball Association for failure to pay league dues and player transaction fees.
+A new franchise, the American Base ball and Athletic Exhibition Company of St. Louis, was admitted to the league as a full member in good standing after paying those outstanding debts.
 Frank De Haas Robison, also the owner of the Cleveland Spiders, purchased the team and became president of the new association, and Becker the vice president.
 Robison's brother, Stanley Robison, became co-owner.

-Hoping reverse St. Louis' fortunes coming off a 39–111 season, Robison abjured the name Browns for "Perfectos" and furnished their jersey with a cardinal red trim and sock striping prior to 1899.
+Hoping to reverse St. Louis' fortunes coming off a 39–111 season, Robison adopted new uniforms with a cardinal red trim and sock striping prior to 1899.
+He also discarded the Browns' name, but didn't adopt a new one; local sportswriters called them the "Perfectos."
 He also renamed the Perfectos' stadium League Park.
 Agitated by dismal fan attendance in Cleveland, Robison in turn infused the Perfectos roster with much of the Spiders' marquée talent just weeks before the season opener.
 Three of Cleveland's future Hall of Famers migrated to St. Louis: Cy Young, Jesse Burkett, and Bobby Wallace.
 The roster maneuvers successfully switched the teams in the standings but failed to create the powerhouse Robison envisioned as St. Louis finished just fifth in both 1899 and 1900.
 However, their 84–67 finish in 1899 was the team's best record between the AA era until 1921, after Sam Breadon purchased the company.